top of page

 Pervasive Negative Thoughts

 Overgeneralization fuels a cycle of negative thinking.
+Rigid thought patterns and negative beliefs reinforce this distortion, making it harder to challenge unhelpful conclusions.
 When you interpret one adverse event as a predictor of future failures, it becomes challenging to break free from this negative mindset.
 Your thoughts might become dominated by self-doubt and pessimism, making it hard to see beyond the immediate setback.

 Difficulty Seeing Positive Aspects or Potential Solutions

 This cognitive distortion can also blind you to positive aspects of a situation or viable solutions.
 By focusing solely on the negative, you miss out on opportunities for growth and improvement.
-The inability to recognize your strengths or the progress you've made can hinder your ability to move forward constructively.
+This narrow focus overlaps with the mental filter cognitive distortion, where only the negative details are noticed and remembered.
+The inability to recognize your strengths or the progress you’ve made can hinder your ability to move forward constructively.
+Noticing patterns in your thoughts can help you break the cycle of overgeneralization and foster greater self-awareness.

 Hypothetical Scenario